 - Obtaining information regarding the factual matrix surrounding a client’s matter;

-- Collecting personal information regarding our clients’ contact details, personal relationships, financial statements, business affairs, their employees and contractors; whether or not this information is collected directly from the client or from a third party, with our client’s authority.
+- Collecting personal information regarding our clients’ contact details, personal relationships, financial statements, business affairs, their employees and contractors;

 - Where this information is “sensitive information” relating to another individual or organisation, this information will only be collected with the consent of that individual or organisation, and where the information is reasonably necessary for one or more of our functions or activities.